Registration

 Prepare for Graduation

-- Don't forget free electives!
+• Don't forget free electives!
 CS in Engineering majors need 128 total hours to graduate; all CS undergraduates in LAS need 120 hours.
-Just fulfilling your major requirements and gen eds will not be enough.
-Engineering majors be sure to check the Engineering advising web page on free electives to see which courses DO NOT count toward your total graduation hours.
+Just fulfilling your major requirements and gen eds might not be enough.
+Students in the Grainger College of Engineering, check the Engineering advising web page on free electives to see which courses DO NOT count toward your total graduation hours.

-- Declare your intent to graduate.
-You should do this through Student Self Service when you go to register for your final semester of courses.
-Click on the tab "Graduation Information" and make sure the term is set at the term you are graduating, then follow the instructions for declaring your intent to graduate.
+• Declare your intent to graduate.
+You should do this through Student Self-Service when you register for your final semester of courses.
+Click on the tab "Graduation Information" to ensure the term is set at the term you are graduating, then follow the instructions to declare your intent to graduate.

-- Review this Graduation page from the Office of the Registrar to make sure you complete all the important steps for graduation.
+• Review this Graduation page from the Office of the Registrar to ensure you complete all the essential steps for graduation.

 Registration Error Messages

 The following error messages are commonly received during registration.
 Learn what they mean and what to do when you receive them.
-Note that it may be helpful to read the course notes in the course explorer under the specific CRN (course reference number) you are attempting to add to your schedule.
+It may be helpful to read the course notes in the course explorer under the specific CRN (course reference number) you are attempting to add to your schedule.

 Class Restriction

-The class is being held for students at a particular class standing (i.e., freshmen, sophomore, junior, or senior).
+The class is being held for students at a particular class standing (i.e., freshmen, sophomores, juniors, or seniors).
 Try to add another section of the class.
 Check the class schedule to see if the department has posted when the restriction will be lifted.

 Closed or Reserved